slep2-0/MyOS/README.md

 `Preemption (bugged - hard fix -- fixed in developer branch, will merge when done fixing minor bugs. (and also finishing the AHCI && FAT32)) - Kernel is fully preemptive using scheduling and kernel threads`

-`DPC's (Deferred Procedure Call) - Used to defer execution to a later lower IRQL in the kernel, to avoid staying on a high interrupt IRQL (supports only timer isr for now)`
+`DPC's (Deferred Procedure Call (broken -- fixed in developer)) - Used to defer execution to a later lower IRQL in the kernel, to avoid staying on a high interrupt IRQL (supports only timer isr for now)`

 `IRQLs - IRQL support has been added (almost exactly like in windows)`